Sommaire

 - swimming;

-With this, you will boost your energy and reduce your oxidative stress, often involved in thyroid disorders.
+With this, you will stimulate your energy and reduce your oxidative stress, which is often involved in thyroid disorders.

 4. Avoid endocrine disruptors

-Beware of endocrine disruptors, which are found in plastics, cosmetics, and certain pesticides.
+Beware of endocrine disruptors, which are present in plastics, cosmetics, and certain pesticides.
 They mimic or block the action of thyroid hormones!
-To limit your exposure, we recommend:
+To limit your exposure, we advise you to:

 - avoid heated plastic containers;

-In short, taking care of your thyroid rests on three pillars: a suitable diet, a balanced lifestyle, and monitoring warning signs.
-So, by providing your body with essential nutrients, limiting stressors, and avoiding toxins, you're supporting the proper functioning of your thyroid gland!
+In summary, taking care of your thyroid relies on three pillars: an adapted diet, a balanced lifestyle, and monitoring for warning signs.
+So, by providing your body with essential nutrients, limiting stress factors, and avoiding toxins… You support the proper functioning of your thyroid gland!